kwchurch/GEE/README.md

 <h3>New Cold Start</h3>

-The code supports an option for a new cold start, which uses a simple heuristic to improve the chances that vertices near one another in G will receive the same label.
-Start by setting all the values in Y to -1 (unassigned).
+The code supports an option for a new cold start, which uses a simple heuristic to improve the chances that vertices near one another in $G$ will receive the same label.
+Start by setting all the values in $Y$ to -1 (unassigned).
 Then iterate over the edges, assigning both vertices in the edge to the same (random) label (when possible).
 That is, if they are both unassigned, then assign them to the same random value between $0$ and $K-1$.
 If one is assigned and the other is not, then fill in the missing value with the non-miasing value.
 At the end of the iteration, all the values in Y should be assigned to a value between $0$ and $K-1$.